 As a kid, my Dad would tell me that if he ever wanted to know where I was or what I was up to he would just look at which shoes were NOT on my shelf.
 I had shoes for all occasions, shoes that met the demands and practicalities of sports and work - and they all had to fit with just the right amount of support and cushion.

 But not many shoes off the shelf (if any) had the support and comfort where I wanted and needed it most: the insole- the part of the shoe your foot actually contacts and feels.
 So I was always strategically adding a little cork here and a little cushion there for that extra support, comfort and fit.

-Factory insoles typically are not well cushioned and if they are do not last very long; and the foot bed it sits on is usually flat and unsupportive.
+Factory insoles typically are not well cushioned and if they are do not last very long; and the footbed it sits on is usually flat and unsupportive.
 How can a shoe truly provide “support” if the surface your contoured foot sits on is FLAT?
-The right blend of midsole materials and densities may keep the shoe from rolling too far inward (pronating) but there is nothing inside the shoe to keep the arch of your foot from flattening out.
+The right blend of midsole materials and densities may keep the shoe from rolling too far inward (pronating) but there is nothing inside the shoe and under your foot to provide support.

 There is a big difference between the midsole and the insole of a shoe when it comes to support and comfort.
 It’s like driving a car with great suspension and tires, but the seat is made of plywood.
 Not very comfortable for the driver!
 This is where a good “replacement insole” comes in to play.
 Its job is to supplement a shoe by providing additional support and comfort where you need it most – directly under your foot.